maxriposati/ADM-HW5/README.md

 * If the article belongs to the input category (we will talk about this in RQ2) it belongs to that one.
 * Otherwise, the category of the article will correspond, among the categories it belongs to, to the closest to the input category.

-__All the algorithms__, must be implement from scratch, with the exception of the algorithm that computes the induced subgraph.

 ## Research questions